Jesse Schell: Career

 After graduating from the Information Networking Institute at CMU in 1994 with a Master of Science in computer networking and virtual reality, Jesse Schell went on to work for Bell Labs.
 In 1995 he joined Walt Disney Imagineering, where he worked for seven years in the capacity of programmer, manager, designer, and creative director on several projects.
-These included rides for theme parks like DisneyQuest and massively multiplayer online games(“MMOs” for short) like Toontown Online.
+These included rides for theme parks such as DisneyQuest and massively multiplayer online games such as Toontown Online.
 During his time at Disney, he met Carnegie Mellon professor Randy Pausch, who was taking a sabbatical in the lab where Schell worked.
 When Pausch founded the Entertainment Technology Center at CMU, he invited Schell to become a faculty member.
 Schell joined the faculty in 2002.

 In 2002, Schell founded Schell Games, and is its CEO.
 At Tech 50 in 2016, Schell was awarded CEO of the year, and the year prior, Schell was named one of Pittsburgh's 50 most powerful people.

 In 2008, Schell published a book titled The Art of Game Design.
 A second edition was later published in 2014, and a third edition in 2019.

-Schell is known for his talks on game design, but is best known for his DICE 2010 talk, "Beyond Facebook", which was adopted as a TED "Best of the Web" talk.
+Schell is known for his talks on game design, and is best known for his DICE 2010 talk, "Beyond Facebook", which was adopted as a TED "Best of the Web" talk.

 In 2015, Schell was awarded with a Carnegie Science Award in the entrepreneur category.
 The program celebrates innovators who have distinguished themselves by making contributions to science and technology in various disciplines.
 The following year, Schell received a 2016 Creator-of-the-Year award at the CREATE Festival.

 Since 2016, Schell has been in talks with Disney about reviving Toontown Online.
-As of August 2018, Schell noted that he is actively talking to Disney about obtaining the rights to Toontown Online.
+As of August 2018, Schell noted that he was actively talking to Disney about obtaining the rights to Toontown Online.
+Schell is fond of Toontown Rewritten, a fan recreation of the game, saying in an article for Wired that the message behind Toontown was "don't let the corporation grind you [down]".